Flea Control: Organic Beats Toxic! Cheaper Too!

 Further, this is assuming a lot of optimal things about the mating, finding food, the optimal egg, larva and pupal environment, the fastest possible egg-to-egg cycle with no consideration for mortality at all of the different stages.

 For a small, one bedroom filthy house with five filthy cats, and nobody ever does anything about it ....
-I could see a breeding pair of fleas growing to a family of 50 in a month.
+I could see a breeding pair of fleas growing to a family of 20 in two months.
 Left without intervention, I could imagine a maximum of a thousand adult fleas living there.
 50 to 100 per cat, and the rest looking for a host.

 So the important thing to keep in mind here is that if you keep a clean house, you're probably not going to be dealing with more than a few dozen fleas at any given time.